|

 Save Plastic and Make This Cute Piglet Piggy Bank

 This crafting project is dear to my heart because I am a huge advocate of upcycling and recycling.
 Many of the crafting projects I create are made of things I upcycle.
-Recycling isn’t a relatively new concept and is a key part of sustainability.
-However, not everyone chooses to recycle, making it a harder effort than it really is.
+Recycling isn’t a relatively new concept but a key part of sustainability.
+However, not everyone chooses to recycle, making it a harder effort than it is.

-Don’t panic though, there are ways you can still recycle even if you don’t have the traditional means of doing so.
+Don’t panic, though.
+There are ways you can still recycle even if you don’t have the traditional means.
 Plastic bottles present a unique way of recycling: reusing.
-That doesn’t mean you have to keep using the bottle for what it was intended but can rather create something new with it.
+That doesn’t mean you have to keep using the bottle for what it was intended; rather, you can create something new with it.

 This easy and creative craft can turn your used plastic bottles into something fun and can be a great activity for the whole family — especially the kids!
-These are the types of crafting projects I hope to create with my granddaughter when she is old enough.
+I hope to create these types of crafting projects with my granddaughter when she is old enough.
 This cute little Piggy Bank is sure to be one of our first.

 Piggy Bank